knice/inquiry.ucsc.edu/source/_articles/2018-19/books.md

 ## Emotional Gaming

 <figure>
-{% img 2018/how-games-move-us.jpg alt:"How Games Move Us - Emotion by Design" %}
+{% asset 2018/how-games-move-us.jpg alt:"How Games Move Us - Emotion by Design" %}
 </figure>

 Although video games have now beguiled players for 40 years, we don’t have nuanced cultural conversations about them, said [**Katherine Isbister**](https://www.soe.ucsc.edu/people/kisbister), UC Santa Cruz professor of computational media.
 According to Isbister, the language to support rich discussions—like those we have about books or movies—hardly exists.